Prisons and Camps, July 1974 (32.12)

 Algirdas Zipre, arrested in April 1958, is being held here.

-A. Zipre was born at the end of the twenties (1927-1930), and took an active part in the partisan movement in Lithuania in the 1940s; believing in the amnesties, he came out of the forest in 1956.
-He was arrested ///li years later.
+Zipre was born at the end of the twenties (c.
+1927-1930), and took an active part in the partisan movement in Lithuania in the 1940s.
+Trusting in amnesties, he came out of the forest in 1956 [4].

 He has been transported to the hospital from the Perm camps with the diagnosis ‘psychiatric illness’.